redfx-quantum/strange/README.md

 You can download JBang from <a href="https://jbang.dev">jbang.dev</a>.

 The following code is a very simple Java application that is using Strange (and StrangeFX).
-Save this code in a file named ShortStrangeDemo.java and execute it using `jbang ShortStrangeDemo.java`
+Save this code in a file named ShortStrangeDemo.java and execute it by typing the following command in a terminal:
+`jbang ShortStrangeDemo.java`

 ```